SamR1/rdltr/docs/_sources/features.rst.txt

 Articles
 ^^^^^^^^
 - User can add an article from an URL: **rdltr** get only the article content (server-side scraping).
+Links to images or videos remain unchanged and therefore point to the original resources.

 .. figure:: _images/screenshot_add.png
    :alt: rdltr screenshot